It can be difficult to understand the different student and course types at university, so we’ve put together this guide to answer your questions.

-What is the difference between a domestic and international applicant?
+What is the difference between a domestic and an international applicant?

 CDU is truly an international university with students from all over Australia and the world.
 There are different entry requirements and application steps for domestic and international students, so it’s important to check if you are an international or domestic applicant.